stdevPavelmc/mailad/README.md

 0. Optional user privilege access via AD groups (local/national/international).
 0. Optional disclaimer/notice/warning on every outgoing mail.
 0. Optional aggressive SPAM fight measures.
+0. Weekly background check for new versions with a detailed email if you need to upgrade.

 ## TODO